 - Structure of the coursework

 - Duration of Coursework

 - Syllabus of the coursework

-- Grading system
+- Grading system.

 - Methods of evaluation

 - Any other related matters

 As per existing admission norms at IIPS, mostly scholars join the PhD program after completing their MPhil.
 Degree.
 However, from this academic year (2021-22) onwards, MPhil program is discontinued.
 So many students immediately after their master's degree may join the PhD program.
-This coursework is designed keeping in view of these aspects into consideration.
+This coursework is designed keeping in view of these sepects into consideration.
 So, those joining the PhD program after the Master's courses need to undergo this course work.

 This course work should be targeted at addressing the possible shortcoming in prospective doctoral scholars.
 They are mainly in terms of critical reading, developing research questions which are theoretically informed and empirically workable, and finally thinking beyond application of given methods.
 Critical reading will enable doing a literature review that will lead to raising pertinent questions either in terms of limitation and modification of methods, alternative approaches or inspection of a particular theoretical stance with the available information base etc. The course should have a strong component of informing on various theoretical perspectives of population research comprising of standard conceptualization of outcomes, behaviours, preferences etc. Further training on this component should delineate the difference between a review for bibliographical purpose and a directional one meant for make a presentation of the progress of his/her work for evaluation and further guidance.
 Members in the month of January and July every year along with the semester fee receipt.
 A student whose joining date falls between July to December will submit progress report in the month of January and student whose joining date falls between January to June will submit progress report in the month of July. streamline and processing the progress report twice in a year irrespective of the date of joining of each student.
 4 Fellows are required to submit the contingency claim for each year and no claim will be considered after completion of fellowship period.
-A Ph,D Student is required to submit the contingency claim along with all the necessary documents after completion of one year in the month of January and July irrespective of the date of joining, A student whose joining date falls between July to December will submit contingency claim in the month of January and student whose joining date falls between January to June will submit contingency claim in the month of July.
+A Ph,D Student is required to submit the contingency claim along with all the necessary documents after completion of one year in the month of January and July irrespective of the date of joining.
+A student whose joining date falls between July to December will submit contingency claim in the month of January and student whose joining date falls between January to June will submit contingency claim in the month of July.
+In addition to the existing rule, Additional Rule proposed to be added to streamline and processing the contingency claim twice in a year irrespective of the date of joining of each student.